- Parents Home

 Diet and Exercise

 If a girl is overweight or obese, a doctor will recommend lifestyle changes.
 Weight loss can be very effective in easing many of the health conditions associated with PCOS, such as high blood pressure and diabetes.
-Sometimes weight loss alone can get hormone levels back to normal, making many symptoms disappear or become less severe.

 Your doctor or a registered dietitian can look at your food intake and your exercise and activity to create a weight-loss program for you.
 Exercise is very important to improve your body’s sensitivity to insulin and prevent progression to diabetes.